Hassen-Ahmed/Kanbam/README.md

    dotnet watch run
    ```
 4. **Test the API**:
    Use tools like Postman or cURL.
-The base URL is typically `http://localhost:5000`.
+The base URL is typically `http://localhost:5011`.

 ### API Endpoints

 - **Authentication**:
   - `POST /api/Auth/login`: User login.
   - `POST /api/Auth/register`: User registration.
+  - `POST /api/Auth/RefrshToken`: To retate refreshToken and accessToken.
+  - `POST /api/Auth/RevokeRefrshToken`: To delete refreshToken from Cookie and database.
 - **Workspaces**:
   - `GET /api/Workspaces`: Fetch all workspaces.
   - `POST /api/Workspaces`: Create a new workspaces.